hyjinx-emu/Hyjinx/src/Hyjinx.LibHac/README.md

 If any encrypted files are detected, an exception will be thrown indicating an encrypted file is detected and prevent working with the file.

-## Attribution
+## Credits
-Originally developed by Alex Barney (aka @thealexbarney) and is a continuation of his works.
+This code was originally developed by Alex Barney (aka @thealexbarney) and is a continuation of his works.

+None of this would be possible without his efforts!